 Can I get tickets to be in the audience?

-There’s going to be a ballot for tickets through Lost in TV.
-You can enter from Friday 18th October at 12pm until the same time on Monday 21st October.
+There was a ballot for tickets through Lost in TV which ran from Friday 18th October at 12pm until the same time on Monday 21st October.
+If there are future recordings of the show, they’ll probably follow a similar format.

 Is Doug Naylor writing?